Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Introduction

-LLMs distinguish themselves from prior tools for qualitative research for several reasons.
-First, LLMs are not dedicated qualitative analysis tools.
-Unlike most dedicated software platforms, users interact with them in natural language, leading to highly fluent interactions.
-LLMs go beyond simple document-organization or analysis functions in classic tools, and appear to facilitate highly flexible interpretations of documents, such as the ability to produce summaries or annotations of documents, behaviors which mimic aspects of the human sensemaking process core to qualitative research.
-Second, LLM use is currently dominated by one product, ChatGPT, that has rapidly entered general use by the public~\cite{Porter2023}, including qualitative researchers.
+LLMs distinguish themselves from prior tools for qualitative research.
+First, chat-based LLMs are marketed as general purpose tools, not dedicated qualitative analysis tools.
+Users interact with them in natural language, unlike most dedicated software platforms.
+LLMs go beyond the simple document-organization or analysis functions in classic tools, and facilitate highly flexible interpretations of documents, such as the ability to produce summaries or annotations, behaviors which mimic aspects of the human sensemaking process.
+Second, LLM use is currently dominated by one product, ChatGPT, that has rapidly entered general use by the public~\cite{Porter2023}, including by qualitative researchers.
 Third, the dominant user interface metaphor~\cite{neale1997role} of ChatGPT and its competitors is that of a jack-of-all-trades assistant and/or collaborator.
-This pattern is simultaneously intuitive thanks to the conversational interface, yet completely unguided.
+This pattern is intuitive thanks to the conversational interface, yet completely unguided.
 With wide-ranging and open-ended interactions with LLMs increasingly permeating everyday life, qualitative researchers are left to wonder whether or how these tools might apply to their research process or outputs.
 While some qualitative researchers support integrating LLMs into aspects of qualitative research, others, as ~\citet{soden2024evaluating} highlight, will be ``concerned that increasingly all qualitative research, including that which draws on interpretive traditions of research design, is being evaluated from the perspective of positivism.''